utiasASRL/pyboreas/README.md

 varpi = lidar_frame.body_rate  # 6x1 vel in sensor frame [v_se_in_s; w_se_in_s]
 ```

+## Tutorials
+Note that we provide a few simple tutorials for getting started with the Boreas dataset.
+Also note that we provide instructions for using this dataset using an AWS SageMaker instance, instructions at: pyboreas/tutorials/aws/README.md.

 TODO:
 - Tutorials (pose interp)
 - Convert readme pdf to markdown